 Artificial intelligence in retail isn’t a hypothetical anymore.
 Today, AI algorithms run inventory management, delivery optimization, and customer-support chatbots on websites, which we are all too familiar with.
 When paired with facial recognition software, artificial intelligence can even eliminate the need of salespeople, best shown in Amazon’s self-service brick-and-mortar stores that use image and video sensors to shape the customer experience.
 With artificial intelligence entering the retail loss prevention sphere, we’re going to see great change in how our departments catch shoplifters and combat retail shrinkage.

-Tom’s column regularly appears on every issue of LP Magazine.
-To subscribe to the printed version of the magazine and enjoy other great content visit losspreventionmedia.com
+Tom’s column is featured in every issue of Loss Prevention Magazine.
+To subscribe to the printed version of the magazine and enjoy other great content, visit losspreventionmedia.com.

 My husband Wayne and I have been sharing a lot of sad, knowing looks lately.
 You see, our son Greg, just graduated from high school and is off to college in just under two months.
 What a tired cliché to say that these years pass by quickly, and yet what an accurate one.